 Indirect deaths from COVID-19 pandemic

-An analysis of potential health intervention disruptions in 118 low and middle-income countries (representing almost 98 per cent of global under-five deaths) using the LiST model indicates under-five deaths in those countries could increase substantially due to the indirect effects of the COVID-19 pandemic.
-Explore the country-level results and health intervention disruption scenarios with this dashboard, read the explanatory note and watch the joint UNICEF-WHO webinar (presentations found here) on interpreting and using these estimates. - Estimates of the Potential Impact of the COVID-19 Pandemic on Sexual and Reproductive Health in Low- and Middle-Income Countries: Guttmacher Institute, New York.
+An analysis of potential health intervention disruptions in 118 low and middle-income countries (representing almost 98 per cent of global under-five deaths) using the LiST model indicates under-five deaths in those countries could increase substantially due to the indirect effects of the COVID-19 pandemic. - Estimates of the Potential Impact of the COVID-19 Pandemic on Sexual and Reproductive Health in Low- and Middle-Income Countries: Guttmacher Institute, New York.

 This commentary explores the impact of COVID-19 on maternal and newborn health through coverage of essential pregnancy-related and newborn care interventions in mostly low and middle-income countries using the Lives Saved Tool. - COVID-19 Aftershocks: Secondary Impacts Threaten More Children’s Lives Than Disease Itself: World Vision.